 - Ability to function at a high level of productivity in a fast-paced, high-energy environment; proven success managing many projects simultaneously

-- Previous experience with an arts organization and genuine interest and passion for live entertainment and knowledge of classical music is a strong asset.
+- Previous experience with an arts organization and genuine interest and passion for live entertainment and classical music a strong asset.

 Working Conditions/Physical Demands:

 Routine for office environment though some activity takes place at rehearsals, concerts, and special events.
-Due to the pandemic circumstances, most employees currently work remotely, and a Return to Workplace framework has been developed that currently includes a hybrid model.
 The employee will be required to perform the essential functions of the job during some evening and weekend concerts and/or events.
 The majority of the TSO’s concerts take place in Roy Thomson Hall.

 How to Apply:

-Qualified candidates should apply by submitting a cover letter, résumé, and examples of previous work such as social content/ campaign or video content to email@example.com with the subject “Content Manager” no later than September 24, 2021.
+Qualified candidates should apply by submitting a cover letter, résumé, to Esther Lee, Director of Human Resources at email@example.com with the subject “Director, Media Relations and Communications” no later than December 7, 2021.
 The TSO thanks all applicants but only those selected for an interview will be contacted.